rodarima/libwa/README.md

-## WhatsApp c library
+## WhatsApp C library

-A fast and lightweight c library to connect to WhatsApp.
-Requires an always connected phone capable of login into the web client.
+A fast and lightweight C library to connect to WhatsApp.
+Requires a phone with a working version and connected to the internet, similarly as the web version.

-Uses the following libraries:
+The following libraries are required:

 - libwebsockets
 - libqrencode
 - libcrypto
 - libjson-c
 - libprotobuf-c
+- libcrypto (OpenSSL)

 Still under HEAVY development.
 Pull requests are appreciated.